 Set sail across the Strait of Georgia, known for its Mediterranean-type climate.
 Afternoon sightseeing in Victoria includes world-famous BUTCHART GARDENS, Bastion Square, and Thunderbird Park with its unusual collection of totem poles.

 A day at leisure gives you the chance to discover this splendid city; including the Royal British Columbia Museum, shopping on Government Street, or a leisurely stroll around the harbor.
 Perhaps join the optional wildlife and whale-watching trip cruising the beautiful waters of the San Juan and Gulf Islands, looking for whales, porpoises, seals, and eagles.

 Day 13 VICTORIA–FERRY CROSSING–VANCOUVER (EMBARKATION)

 A scenic ferry crossing to the mainland.
-Upon arrival, transfer to Canada Place to board Holland America’s MS Nieuw Amsterdam or MS Volendam for an unforgettable Inside Passage cruise.
+Upon arrival, transfer to Canada Place to board Holland America’s MS Koningsdam or MS Volendam for an unforgettable Inside Passage cruise.

 Day 14 SCENIC CRUISING: INSIDE PASSAGE

 Spend the day cruising one of the world’s most spectacular waterways.
 Located along the coast of British Columbia, the Inside Passage is the longest sheltered inland waterway in the world.
 Watch the water for orcas and humpback whales.